 The Alithia journey began when Talula Huges worked for the Synectics Education Initiative, a UK charity founded by her grandfather, Vincent Nolan, which introduced innovative problem-solving tools and positive communication techniques into the education system.
 These tools, which were originally developed for use in the business world, create a unique, trusting environment where collaboration and creative thinking flourishes.

 Talula was raised with this way of thinking and interacting, with her mother trained as a Synectics Communication Facilitator and holding a Masters in Creative Arts Therapy.
 It is often quoted that these techniques go beyond what we think of as communication and become a way of approaching life.
 These holistic, yet scientific, tools paired with teachings from an indigenous perspective by a close family friend, gave Talula a deeper understanding of connection, culture, purpose and learning from a young age.

-The Learning Space: What's On Offer
+The Learning Space: A Typical Day

 Our workshop mentors come from all walks of life.
 They use positive communication techniques to build a space of trust and walk beside children in a discovery-based learning approach.